JoeBuildsStuff/docker-webui/README.md

 ### Running with Docker

-Alternatively, you can run Docker Manager inside a Docker container.
+Alternatively, you can run Docker WebUI inside a Docker container.
 This is a convenient way to manage the application and its dependencies.

 1.  **Build the Docker image:**
     ```bash